 While many think you can simply throw synthetic grass over your existing surface and secure it down, there's much more that goes into it.
 With a poorly prepped base layer, you'll be at risk of the lawn sinking in spots, bumps or wrinkles forming, and edges uplifting.
 Pests such as gophers and moles will also have more access to ruin your installation if the base is not solid.
-Also, weeds will flourish without a properly compacted base.
+Also, weeds will flourish without a properly compacted sub base.
 So what do you put under artificial grass?

 Removal of Existing Grass

-Two weeks to a month prior to installation, begin shutting down sprinkler systems and stop watering the lawn.
+Two weeks to a month prior to installation, begin shutting down sprinkler systems and stop watering the existing lawn.
 Unhealthy and dead grass will be easier to remove and can help you save on dumping costs.
 You can also spray the area with a weed killer to accelerate the process of killing the natural grass and existing plants.
 Don't wait too long after the grass dies to remove it as this can lead to heavy weeds flourishing in the area in the meantime.
 Areas with heavy weeds will result in more dumping costs and extra labor.

 Preparing Turf Base - Manufacturer Recommendations

 According to manufacturers, the best and most effective base layer for artificial turf is a class II road base.
 They recommend removing 2" of soil and suggest removing a bit more along the perimeter where root systems are stronger.
 Before moving forward heavily apply weed killer to the surface.
 We also use a weed preventer that attacks the seeds.
 You can also lay a weed barrier cloth if you'd prefer.
 However, the weed barrier installed underneath the base is not very effective against weeds, and can often just be a layer that traps bacteria.
-We never recommend using weed barrier for pet-friendly artificial lawns, but instead a strong weed preventer.
+We never recommend using weed barrier for pet-friendly artificial lawns, but instead a strong weed preventer when installing artificial grass.

-Manufacturers then advise adding an even layer of class II road base along the surface about 2-3" thick and heavily compacting using a stamp compactor.
+Manufacturers then advise adding an even layer of class II road base material along the surface about 2-3" thick and heavily compacting using a stamp compactor.
 Prior to compaction ensure the road base is dispersed along the surface evenly.
 When compacting, move in circles around the surface rather than pulling it back and forth.
 Compact both clockwise and counterclockwise for the best results.
 Be careful when compacting near concrete edging and make sure you get into the corners at an angle to compact the borders securely.

 Preparing Turf Base - for DIY Installers

 For DIYers, it's often hard to find access to heavy machinery and the materials needed to follow manufacturers' recommendations when installing the artificial turf base layer.
-For this reason, homeowners installing turf themselves will usually prepare the sub-base layer a bit differently.
+For this reason, homeowners installing artificial turf themselves will usually prepare the sub-base layer a bit differently.